Northeastern-Electric-Racing/LearningSessions/docker/README.md

 - If you run the docker compose in detached mode, you can shut them down by running `docker compose down`

 - `mosquitto-clients` is a super helpful CLI package for testing MQTT brokers.
 Probably include this in your dockerfile.
 You can find more info on Google.
-Specifically, the command `mosquitto_pub -t 'whatever/topic/you/want' -m "MY MESSAGE"` might be of use
+Specifically, the command `mosquitto_pub -t 'whatever/topic/you/want' -m "MY MESSAGE"` might be of use.
+The port you want to publish to is `1883` and the hostname to publish to is `mosquitto` in our compose's setup

+- You probably want to subscribe to a specific message in MQTTX.
+You can subscribe to a topic and all of its subtopics by using a wildcard of `thistopic/#`